 Though the AWDFF is non-competitive, prizes of $1,000 and $500 shall be awarded to two documentaries in Full-length and Short categories, respectively judged by the AWDFF committee as furthering understanding and contributing significantly to knowledge of the African World.

 We celebrate and congratulate the extraordinary group of talented filmmakers who have employed their craft and skills in the exploration the experiences of people of African origin all around the world.
-Some of the major subjects covered in this year’s selection are Art, Business, Crime & Violence, Culture, Education, Gender, History, Human trafficking, Immigration, Identity, Music & Dance, Traditional Religion, Personal biographies, Politics, Poverty, Race, Society, Sport, as well as Human Rights issues.
+Some of the major subjects covered in this year’s selection are Art, Business, Crime & Violence, Culture, Education, Gender, History, Human trafficking, Immigration, Identity, Music & Dance, Traditional Religion, Personal biographies, Politics, Poverty, Race, Society, Sport, as well as Women issues.